William W. Crouch

-General William Wright Crouch (born July 12, 1941) is a retired United States Army four-star general who served as Vice Chief of Staff of the United States Army from 1997 to 1998.
+General William Wright Crouch (12 July 1941 – 20 September 2024) was a United States Army four-star general who served as Vice Chief of Staff of the United States Army from 1997 to 1998.

 Early life

-Crouch was born on July 12, 1941 in Los Angeles, California.
+Crouch was born on 12 July 1941, in Los Angeles, California.
 He attended the San Diego Army and Navy Academy and graduated from Claremont Men's College with a degree in Civil Government.
-He holds a master's degree in History from Texas Christian University.
+He also received a master's degree in history from Texas Christian University.

 Military career

 Crouch commanded soldiers at every level from platoon through to army.
 He began his service in 1963 as a cavalry platoon leader in the 5th Infantry Division.
 He went on to command four companies, two of which were cavalry troops in combat.
 His subsequent commands included a cavalry squadron, the 2nd Armored Cavalry Regiment and the 5th Infantry Division.
 He also served as Commanding General of the Eighth United States Army and Chief of Staff United Nations Command/Combined Forces Command and United States Forces Korea.

-Crouch assumed command of United States Army Europe on December 19, 1994, and assumed command of Allied Land Forces Central Europe (LANDCENT) on February 15, 1996, and was its first American since its establishment in 1993.
+Crouch assumed command of United States Army Europe on 19 December 1994, and assumed command of Allied Land Forces Central Europe (LANDCENT) on February 15, 1996, and was its first American since its establishment in 1993.
 He served as Vice Chief of staff from 1997 until his retirement in 1998.

-Crouch is a graduate of the United States Army Command and General Staff College and the United States Army War College.
+Crouch was a graduate of the United States Army Command and General Staff College and the United States Army War College.
 His decorations include the Defense Distinguished Service Medal, the Army Distinguished Service Medal, the Silver Star, the Legion of Merit, and the Bronze Star Medal with oak leaf cluster.